Human intelligence and deception

 The unsatisfactory level of human intelligence

-If by intelligence we mean the ability to understand reality through our mental activity, we must recognize that, on the whole, the psychic experiences of humanity have almost never offered an adequate and truthful explanation of the world, but have produced a series of more or less fictitious representations, of mythical character, some of which have been successful, taking the form of cultural programs from which, in general, the Ego is conditioned (for a description of the activity of the human psyche, please refer to the pages dedicated in this section).
-In this respect the human condition is truly strange, to the point of being almost unbearable.
-In fact, we completely lack direct and reliable information, not only in relation to the physical structure of the world around us, but also with regard to the functioning of what interests us more closely, such as our body, the nervous system and the brain.
-A characteristic of mankind, as a whole, is that throughout its history it has not been able to rely on an intelligence capable of providing immediate and direct knowledge of the world (through what has been called infused science), and therefore the the definition of homo sapiens with which we wanted to gratify our species may seem completely arbitrary.
-The human being is a partly conscious organism, endowed with considerable talent and creativity, but can not be defined as savant: only in the last centuries has intelligence begun to play an effective cognitive role in relation to nature, thanks to a remarkable effort by groups of people dedicated to science.
-Relatively speaking, the sapiens label is justified only if we compare the humans with other living species that, on this planet, manifest cognitive and intellectual faculties inferior to ours.
+If by intelligence we mean the ability to understand reality through our mental activity, we must recognize that, on the whole, the experiences determined by human psyche have almost never offered an adequate and truthful explanation of the world, but have produced a series of more or less fictitious representations, of mythical character, some of which have been successful, taking the form of cultural programs by which, in general, the Ego is conditioned (for a description of the activity of human psyche, please refer to the pages dedicated to it in this section).
+In this respect human condition is truly strange, to the point of being almost unbearable.
+In fact, we completely lack direct and reliable information, not only in relation to the physical structure of the world around us, but also with regard to the functioning of what interests us more closely, such as our organism, the nervous system and the brain.
+A characteristic of humankind, as a whole, is that throughout its history it has not been able to rely on an intelligence capable of providing immediate and direct knowledge of the world (through what in the past was called infused science), and therefore the the definition of homo sapiens with which we wanted to gratify our species may seem completely arbitrary.
+The human being is a partly conscious organism, endowed with considerable talent and creativity, but can not be defined as savant: only in recent centuries has intelligence begun to play an effective cognitive role in relation to the physical world, thanks to a remarkable effort by groups of people devoted to science.
+Relatively speaking, the sapiens label is justified only if we compare humans with other living species that, on this planet, manifest cognitive and intellectual faculties inferior to ours.

 The minority distribution of high-level intelligence

-In this not very exciting condition, we can mean by «intelligence» the ability, on the part of our mind (and therefore of the human brain) to devise and implement experiments and techniques having as goal the increase of knowledge and the verification of the explanatory theories advanced.
-Recognized that we do not have direct knowledge, intelligence can be considered as the faculty to increase our knowledge through the attention, observation, and acquisition of information and data, and their elaboration through deductive and inductive rational processes and experimental validation techniques.
-In the mass of humans emerge some individuals who, having intellectual resources higher than average, are able to make progress in knowledge so to help all humans get out of the state of ignorance they are in.
-Nonetheless, the level of general intelligence of large human groups remains what is (that is, relatively low), and it may happen that instead of encouraging the action and talent of these individuals, some social currents tend rather to hinder or even to oppose their efforts: one gets the impression that – as in themyth of Prometheus – certain psychic forces want to punish these men/women for their attempts to increase knowledge.
-Anyway, the tension towards knowledge that manifests itself in the human being did so that in our time the intelligence has established a bridgehead firmly attested, if compared to the ignorance that has characterized and still characterizes humanity as a whole.
-This system, which is termed «science», has established itself not only, as we said, thanks to the commitment of the most intellectually gifted human beings, but also to the benefits that humanity has been able to take advantage of.
+In this not very exciting condition, we can mean by intelligence the ability, on the part of our mind (and therefore of the human brain) to devise and implement experiments and techniques having as their goal the increase of knowledge and the validation of the explanatory theories advanced.
+Once recognized that we do not have direct knowledge, intelligence can be considered as the faculty to increase our knowledge through attention, observation, and acquisition of information and data, and their elaboration through deductive and inductive rational processes and experimental validation techniques.
+In the mass of humans emerge some individuals who, having intellectual resources higher than average, are able to make progress in knowledge so to help all humans to get out of the state of ignorance they are in.
+Nonetheless, the level of general intelligence of large human groups remains what is (that is, inadequate), and it may happen that instead of encouraging the action and talent of these individuals, some social currents tend rather to hinder or even to oppose their efforts: one gets the impression that – as in the myth of Prometheus – certain forces arising from the psyche want to punish these persons for their attempts to increase knowledge.
+Anyway, the tension towards knowledge that always manifests itself in the human being did so that in our time intelligence has established a firmly attested bridgehead, if compared to the ignorance that has characterized and still characterizes humanity as a whole.
+This system, which is termed science, has established itself not only, as we said, thanks to the commitment of the most intellectually gifted human beings, but also because of the benefits that humankind has been able to take advantage of.
 Consequently, the changes that have taken place within the collective psyche have allowed science to root and grow by overcoming the risk to be eliminated at birth.

 Intelligence and brain

-If it is true, as it is now considered scientifically established, that intelligence depends on the activity of the brain, in the future the functional mechanisms that determine the considerable differences existing among the brains, despite their apparent resemblance, will probably be identified.
+If it is true, as much of the scientific community maintains today, that intelligence depends on the activity of the brain, perhaps in the future the functional mechanisms that determine the considerable differences existing among brains, despite their apparent resemblance, will be identified.
 It can be affirmed with certainty that intelligence does not depend on the weight or volume of the brain, since surely brilliant and creative individuals, gifted with a remarkable intelligence, had a completely normal brain, and in some cases of less than average weight.
-On the other hand, the hypotheses tending to diversify the intelligence into a range of distinct components, and to argue that the increase of a form of intelligence (for example the logical-mathematical) goes to the detriment of other forms (such as the creative and emotional intelligence) is not confirmed in the biographies of different personalities: if there are some examples that seem to confirm it (and that are often used as stereotypes), in many other cases it is found that the intelligence is manifested and expressed in the same person in a wide range of interests and functions, not only in thought, but also in sentiments and emotions.
-Often the lives of the most intelligent people are rich, complete and satisfying in their various aspects, while those who have a standard or below average intelligence may have more problematic and less gratifying lives.
+On the other hand, the hypotheses tending to diversify the intelligence into a range of distinct components, and to argue that the increase of a form of intelligence (for example the logical-mathematical one) goes to detriment of other forms (such as the creative and emotional intelligence) is not confirmed by the biographies of different personalities: if there are some examples that seem to confirm it (and that are often used as stereotypes), in many other cases we can find that the intelligence is manifested and expressed in the same person in a wide range of interests and functions, not only in thought, but also in sentiments and emotions.
+Not infrequently the lives of the most intelligent people are rich, complete and satisfying in their various aspects, while those who have a standard or below average intelligence may have more problematic and less gratifying lives.
 So the theory of compensation between different types of intelligence is groundless.
-Of course, intelligence does not exhaust all the possible interactions between human beings: beauty, for example, is a catalyst for human relationships that works independently of intelligence (to which it may or may not be associated), and which certainly has an impact (though not always positive) on a person's life.
-But this is another matter.
+Of course, it is not intelligence alone that determines all possible interactions between human beings: beauty, for example, is a catalyst for human relationships that works independently of intelligence (to which it may or may not be associated), and which certainly has a strong impact (though not always positive) on a person's life.
+Indeed, it can be stated that the role of intelligence in influencing the various human interactions is decidedly less relevant than that of other dynamics elaborated by the psyche, capable of exercising control over the conscious Ego.

 Consequences of the spread of incorrect information

-The circulation of information and the spread of knowledge should contribute to the evolution of the collective psyche, and the method used by the intelligence to acquire the available knowledge should affect the majority of human beings, except for those who are convinced that the ignorance flavoured with myths is the best condition to face life.
+The circulation of information and the spread of knowledge should contribute to the evolution of the collective psyche, and the method used by our intelligence to acquire the available knowledge should concern the majority of human beings, except for those who are convinced that ignorance, peppered with various myths, is the best condition to face life.
 It should also be remembered that through knowledge and action, humans acquire a real power to actively intervene on the reality of this world, modifying and transforming it according to their needs.
-But even today we are not able to distinguish the true from the false through immediate knowledge, and rather we continue to consider justifiable those who support the false for their own advantage, forgetting that the distinction between true and false is essential for a correct transmission of information: where this distinction becomes uncertain, our mind ends up processing information contaminated by errors.
+But even today we are not able to distinguish the true from the false through immediate knowledge, and rather we continue to consider justifiable those who support the false for their own advantage, forgetting that the distinction between true and false is essential for a correct transmission of information: indeed, when this distinction becomes uncertain, our mind ends up processing information contaminated by errors.

-The presence of error, in the context of the human condition and of nature herself, is a fact: the error may in fact present itself, as we have seen, also in the copying mechanism of the genetic code, but in nature the ratio between events that cause an error and those that occur without errors is extremely low.
-If it were not so, a complex and evolved phenomenon like life could not last over time.
-In the human psyche, on the other hand, the risk of error is much greater.
-The same perception and elaboration of the worldview by the psyche are often erroneous: they do not offer a faithful and adequate information of the real world, but only a rough representation, usually inadequate and imaginative (just think of how the deseases have been interpreted and cured for many centuries).
-As we will see better when dealing with the psyche, under the profile of direct perception and intuitive processing of the data of the physical world our intelligence can not trust psychic representations.
-At the same time, our conscious Ego tends to be almost always seduced and convinced by psychic experiences, which are perceived as reliable, and runs the risk of believing in error by faith, defending it as if it were the truth.
+The presence of error, in the context of the human condition and of nature herself, is a fact: errors may in fact occur, as we have seen, even in the copying mechanism of the genetic code, but in nature the ratio between events that cause an error and those that occur without errors is extremely low.
+Were it not so, a complex and evolved phenomenon like life could not last over time.
+In human psyche, on the other hand, the risk of error is much greater.
+The same perceptions, and the psyche's elaboration of the vision of the world, can be contaminated by error: they do not offer a faithful and adequate information of the real world, but only a rough representation, usually inadequate and imaginative (just think of how deseases have been interpreted and cured for many centuries).
+As we will see better when dealing with the psyche, under the profile of direct perception and intuitive processing of the data of the physical world our intelligence cannot trust the naive representations it develops.
+At the same time, our conscious Ego tends to be almost always ensnared and charmed by the experiences of its own psyche, which are perceived as reliable, and runs the risk of believing in error by faith, defending it as if it were the truth.

 Deception in nature and in culture